 These days banks want as close to full market value as they can get.
 Many times these listings only make sense if you plan on moving into the house and making repairs yourself.

 As an Orlando real estate investor, I make several offers on short sale listings every week most of which get denied for being too low.
 When buying a property as an investment home to resale you have to consider all the costs involved like repairs, closing costs, marketing, staging, etc. After doing the math, I can tell you that most short sale listings right now in Orlando are way… way overpriced for investors to make any money on them.

-Banks are realizing that if they just let the home go to foreclosure, they can sell it for closer to market value instead of accepting a lowball offer from an investor.
+Banks are realizing that if they just let the home go to foreclosure, they can sell it for closer to market value instead of accepting a low-ball offer from an investor.
 Orlando short sales are ending up being auctioned off online auction these days more than ever.
 This strategy also allows these lenders to expose their property to anyone in the world with a computer.

-Orlando’s continued distinction for short sales is a clear indication for how depressed this area’s housing market just a few short years ago.
+Orlando’s continued distinction for short sales is a clear indication of how depressed this area’s housing market was just a few short years ago.
 At that time, there were more Orlando short sales and foreclosures than there were traditional sales.
 It has taken several years to push these distressed Orlando properties out of the pipeline.

 Now that market conditions have been steadily improving, more homeowners are able to sell their homes at a profit.
-And for homeowners that are a bit underwater are starting to see the light at the end of the tunnel that will allowing them to hang in there instead of having to come up with the difference at the closing.
+And for homeowners that are a bit underwater are starting to see the light at the end of the tunnel that will allow them to hang in there instead of having to come up with the difference at the closing.

 I can tell you from experience as an Orlando Realtor and investor that short sales are no longer the deals they once were.
 Banks are being harder negotiators than ever and if they don’t get their number, they have no problem foreclosing.